Vicomtech/topSEARCH/README.md

 - [Contact](#contact)

 ## Features
-The main features of topFIND are listed below:
+The main features of topSEARCH are listed below:
 - **Selection of Resource Types**
   Users can choose from up to four different resource types, allowing for customized resource selection.